Grant Administration

 • Is there sufficient evidence/data to demonstrate a need for the project?

-• Have you assessed criteria to determine if the project is feasible and has value for growth?
+• Have you assessed the criteria to determine if the project is feasible and has value for growth?

 • Is there a strong, committed team ready to collaborate on proposal development?

 If your idea is a good candidate for funding you may begin your search for funding sources.
+You will also want to complete the Pre-Research Form, once you have developed a plan and budget.

 Find Funding-Grant Checklist

-If you have identified a funding source or sources, compare our Grant Checklist below to each potential source.
+If you have identified a funding source or sources, compare the Grant Checklist below to each potential source.
 If you do not have a source in mind, use the Funding Source Links (an updated digital copy can be obtained from the Grants Office) to search for a suitable grant.
 If you cannot identify a funding source, the Grants Office can recommend appropriate choices or help you search.
 To request assistance, submit your Pre-Research Form to the Grant Office.

-Grant Checklist
+Grant Match Checklist

 The Grants Office suggests the following guidelines to determine if a grant opportunity is a good match for the college and for the proposed project: